Enhancement of non-Markovianity due to environment-induced indirect interaction: Enhanced non-Markovianity in a system of multiple two-level systems

 for $s \neq 1$.
 Here $\text{Gamma}(z)$ is the usual gamma function defined as Gamma(z)$=\int_{0}^{\infty} t^{z-1} e^{-t} dt$.
 Before moving on, let us also note that if we have a single TLS interacting with the harmonic oscillator environment, then $g(t) = 1$ and $f(t) = e^{-\Gamma(t)}$.

 We now have everything we need to compute the non-Markovianity measures.
 We first investigate the behavior of $\mathcal{N}_{\text{BLP}}$ as a function of the Ohmicity parameter $s$.
 Typical results are illustrated in Fig.~\ref{BLP vs s}.
 In Fig.~\ref{BLP vs s}(a), we show $\mathcal{N}_{\text{BLP}}$ for a single TLS interacting with the environment, while Fig.~\ref{BLP vs s}(b) considers two TLSs interacting with a common environment (we trace out one TLS).
 We can immediately see the extremely large effect of the indirect interaction - the non-Markovianity measure has increased by orders of magnitude.
 This is not a peculiarity of the non-Markovianity measure $\mathcal{N}_{\text{BLP}}$; qualitatively similar behavior is obtained using the non-Markovianity measure $\mathcal{N}_{\text{Entropy}}$ (see Fig.~\ref{entropy vs s}).
-Moreover, for both measures, the values of the Ohmicity parameter $s$ for which the non-Markovianity is non-zero changes due to the presence of the indirect interaction.
+Moreover, for both measures, the values of the Ohmicity parameter $s$ for which the non-Markovianity is non-zero change due to the presence of the indirect interaction.
 For example, for a single TLS, the non-Markovianity for an Ohmic environment is zero, but this is not the case when the indirect interaction is present.
+We also note that prior work, such as Ref.~\cite{addis2013two}, does not focus on a single TLS within multiple TLSs interacting with a common environment.
+By doing so, we are able to find much more pronounced non-Markovian behavior.

 To understand these results, it is useful to look at what happens to the decoherence factor and the indirect interaction at long times.
-Essentially, for $s \geq 2$, we are in the regime of incomplete decoherence - the off-diagonals do not decay completely, while the indirect interaction repeatedly leads to intervals where there is a backflow of information from the environment to the system.
+Essentially, at zero temperature, we are in the regime of incomplete decoherence for $s > 1$ - the off-diagonals do not decay completely, while the indirect interaction repeatedly leads to intervals where there is a significant backflow of information from the environment to the system.
 Let us analyze this in more detail.
 To derive the long-time limits of $\Gamma(t)$ and $\Delta(t)$, we use

 We then find